 When you start working out, one of the first things that you might notice is a lack of energy.
-It’s a common issue, and one of the reasons comes from (often) not taking in enough water.
-This is a common problem, and will often lead to various issues.
+It’s a common issue, and one of the reasons comes from (often) not hydrating yourself well enough.
+This is a common problem, and will often lead to various issues including cramping and overheating.
 Not only will your workout often be quite weak in comparison to how it should feel, but you will find it harder to get through the workout – and to recover.

 So with that in mind, let’s look at some useful tips to help you stay hydrated.

 Before we get into the fine details of planning your hydration strategy, keep in mind you should have some consistent methods of monitoring your hydration.
 We will talk about a few strategies such as urine color and post-workout weight loss, but you may find value in adopting a quality hydration tracker that you can carry around throughout the day.
 In this way, you can be sure you are hydrating yourself at least with the minimum recommended water intake.

 Before you start the workout, it’s important that you start to prepare yourself for the experience to come.
 It’s among the most important things that you can prepare for, and will usually play a leading role in helping you to get into a good workout shape.
 Why?
 Because a hydrated body is more able, and a hydrated mind is more likely to fight through fatigue.

 Many of us, though, think we can just drink a bunch of water before we start the workout.
 Instead, you need to give your body time to take in all of that water.
 This means that you should look to start drinking around an hour prior to the workout.
 It’s recommended that you try and fit in around 8-12oz of water around 20 minutes before you start your workout.